 In general, patients with thinner skin and less collagen present beneath their skin will experience greater stretching of their skin after the procedure.
 Comparatively, patients with more collagen will in turn have greater elasticity and less stretching.

 External factors such as sun damage can also affect results.
 Patients should keep their face protected from UV rays by wearing sunscreen daily and covering up with hats and sunglasses.
 Sun exposure encourages the development of sun spots, pigmentation issues, and fine lines.
 Plus, it can be extra damaging to scars as they heal.

-Additionally, proper use of quality skin care products can ensure a bright, even tone and healthy, hydrated skin, which also enhance facelift results.
+Additionally, proper use of quality skincare products can ensure a bright, even tone and healthy, hydrated skin, which also enhance facelift results.

-Beyond your skin care regimen, a patient’s nutrition and fluctuations in weight can also impact how the skin heals and ages.
+Beyond your skincare regimen, a patient’s nutrition and fluctuations in weight can also impact how the skin heals and ages.
 Maintaining a balanced diet and healthy, active lifestyle are just a few more ways to ensure facelift results last for many years.
 Nonsmokers also see results that last longer than smokers.

-5. When to consider a second procedure
+When should you consider a second procedure?

 As with many plastic surgery procedures, a patient may elect to have a follow-up procedure many years in the future.

 In my experience, some patients return for a second facelift between 8 and 15 years after their original facelift, with an overall average of 10-12 years.
 That seems to be backed up by a study reported in Plastic and Reconstructive Surgery.
 However, approximately 5% of my patients (all in an older age group) have enough laxity at the time of surgery that the inevitable partial relaxation that occurs in the first 6 months allows them to benefit from an early second facelift.
 You can read more about the early second facelift in this journal article.